Gail Christian

-Gail Christian is an Antiguan and Barbudan politician and senator.
-She is a senator of the Upper House of Parliament in Antigua and Barbuda.
-She was appointed senator by Prime Minister Gaston Browne.
+Gail Christian is an Antiguan and Barbudan politician and former senator.
+She was a senator of the Upper House of Parliament in Antigua and Barbuda, appointed by Prime Minister Gaston Browne.

 Early life and education

 Gail Christian attended the Antigua Girls' High School, where she received her secondary school diploma.
 After her diploma, she attended Antigua State College where she received her certificates in History, Law, Politics and General Studies.
 After her graduation from Antigua State College, she enrolled into the University of Wolverhampton in the United Kingdom, where she obtained an LLB Degree (Honors) in 1997.
 Christian later took the English Bar Course at BPP Law School and obtained the Council of Legal Education Certificate from the University of Oregon School of Law.

 Career

 In 1998, after her education Christian returned to Antigua and Barbuda where she served as an apprentice with Lake and Kentish, an Antigua-based law firm.

 In 1999, she joined the Ministry of Justice and Legal Affairs, Antigua as a public prosecutor.
 She was attached as Prosecutor to the Office of the Director of Public Prosecutions and to the Royal Police Force of Antigua and Barbuda.
-In 2009, Christian contested the St. John’s Rural West seat under the Antigua Labour Party but was unsuccessful.
+In 2004, Christian contested the St. John's Rural West seat under the Antigua Labour Party but was unsuccessful.